-Matthew 7:3 says, "And why beholdest thou the mote that is in thy brother's eye, but considerest not the beem in thine own eye?"
+Matthew 7:3 says, "And why beholdest thou the mote that is in thy brother's eye, but considerest not the beam in thine own eye?"

-Mote means a chip or splinter, and a beem is something big that they use in constructing a house or building.
-Therefore, whatever you are judging in someone else is much smaller than what you could be judged for.
+Mote means a chip or splinter, and a beam is something big they use to construct a house or building.
+Therefore, whatever you judge in someone else is much smaller than what you could be judged for.

-This, my friend is great advice.
-Whenever I feel like I want to give someone advice (like in my blog for instance), I know there are at least two things going on for me.
+That, my friend, is excellent guidance.
+Whenever I want to give someone advice (like in my blog, for instance), I know at least two things are going on for me.
 First, I am looking at what I think needs to be fixed in someone else, meaning I am being critical.
-Second, I need to give that advice to myself, which means, living up to my own standards.
+Second, I need to give that advice to myself, which means living up to my own standards.
 Practice what I preach!
-You know what I mean?
+Do you know what I mean?

-When I want to fix someone else, I am looking at their imperfection, rather than looking at their assets.
+When I want to fix someone else, I look at their imperfection rather than their assets.
 "Guess what?"
-I say to myself, "We are all imperfect Elizabeth."
+I say to myself, "We are all imperfect, Elizabeth."

 A very stressful habit is focusing on peoples' imperfections.
-It is a habit of being critical, when we could just as easily be complimenting.
+It is a habit of being critical when we could just as quickly be complimenting.
 If we are critical, it shows the mood of our mind.
-If the mood of our mind is critical of others, you can bet it is critical of ourselves.
-When we are critical of ourselves, we tend to have a very low self-confidence which produces doubt.
+If the attitude of our mind is critical of others, you can bet it is critical of ourselves.
+When we are critical of ourselves, we tend to have very low self-confidence, producing doubt.
 Any kind of doubt, fear, or worry will create stress.

-You know, and I know, we can be our own worst enemies by being critical of, or having doubt in ourselves.
+You know, and I know, we can be our worst enemies by being critical of or having doubt in ourselves.
 All the decisions we make in this life are based on doubt or certainty.
-If we make decisions based on doubt, we miss out on some seriously spectacular goods.
-If we make decisions on certainty, we achieve, advance, gain, and obtain.
+If we make decisions based on mistrust, we miss out on some seriously spectacular goods.
+If we make decisions on assurance, we achieve, advance, gain, and obtain.

 How did being critical become a habit?
 Well, I'll tell you.
-Most likely, when we were younger, and as we grew up, we could have done a thousand things right all day long with not a word said, and yet, when we did one thing wrong, we were criticized, and then corrected.
+Most likely, when we were younger and as we grew up, we could have done a thousand things right all day long with no word said, and yet, when we did one thing wrong, we were criticized and corrected.
 So, other peoples' habits became ours.

-The best thing I can do, when I write a blog post, or help an individual is, take my own advice, and live up to my own standards.
+The best thing I can do when I write a blog post or help an individual is to take my own advice and live up to my own standards.

 Do I take my own advice?
 I sho do!
 Eh-em, most of the time.

 Do I live up to my own standards?
-I sho do try, but like I say, to myself, "Nobody is perfect Elizabeth."
+I try, but like I say, "Nobody is perfect, Elizabeth."

-One of the things I love to do the mostest is, I love, love, love to encourage people.
+One of the things I love to do the most is, I love, love, love to encourage people.
 Even though I am a Destress Yourself Specialist, I would love my title to be a Courage Specialist.
-And because I love to encourage others, I spend a lot of time encouraging myself.
+And because I love to inspire others, I spend a lot of time encouraging myself.
 I am my own cheerleader.

 Encouraging and complimenting others is much better than criticizing or trying to fix them.
-Taking my own advice, that I want to give to others, and encouraging myself is much better than criticizing.
-Truly, just a simple choice, don't you think?
+Taking the advice I want to give others and encouraging myself is much better than condemning.
+Honestly, just a simple choice, don't you think?

-This week, and if I am brave enough, for the weeks to come, I will live up to my own standards by taking my own advice.
-Whatever advice I am about to give, I will hush up and give it to myself, in my head of course.
-I will focus on peoples' abundance and I will compliment and encourage them.
-I will look at my abundance, and I will compliment and encourage myself more.
+This week, and if I am brave enough for weeks to come, I will live up to my standards by taking my own advice.
+Whatever advice I am about to give, I will hush up and give it to myself, in my head, of course.
+I will focus on peoples' abundance and compliment and encourage them.
+I will look at my abundance and praise and uplift myself more.

-Sounds like a great way to destress myself, wouldn't you agree?
+That sounds like a great way to destress me, wouldn't you agree?